 Siloh Radovsky is a writer.
 Her work focuses on wellness (and the subcultures that build up around that keyword), domesticity, and pop culture.
-She is currently working on a collection of essays about structures of care and the relationships between literature and our understandings of illness (and how to get better from them).
-She is an MFA student at UC San Diego, and received her B.A. from the Evergreen State College.
+She is currently working on a collection of essays about structures of care and the relationships between literature and our understandings of illness.
+She is an MFA student at UC San Diego, and received an interdisciplinary B.A. from The Evergreen State College.
 Her work has appeared in [PANK], Sundae Theory, Teen Vogue, Inkwell, Entropy, and Alchemy.
 Siloh is also an educator, an editor at Kaleidoscoped magazine, and a collaborator in a narrative medicine intervention with Adolescent Young Adult cancer patients.

 Her journalistic interests include medicine, lifestyle, and spirituality; politics; history; music and pop culture; food and eating; new literary modes; herbalism; and mysticism.

 Siloh was an artist-in-residence at the Hinge Arts program in Minnesota, in spring 2017.